 Tetralogy of Fallot is treated by surgical repair of the defects.
 A team of cardiac surgeons does the surgery, usually around 6 months of age, or even earlier, if the baby is having problems with TET spells.
 Repairing the heart defects will allow oxygen-poor (blue) blood to travel its normal route through the pulmonary artery to receive oxygen.
-The operation is performed under general anesthesia, and involves closing the ventricular septal defect with a patch and opening up the blocked pathway between the right ventricle and the pulmonary artery is with a patch.
+The TOF surgery is performed under general anesthesia and involves closing the ventricular septal defect with a patch and opening up the blocked pathway between the right ventricle and the pulmonary artery is with a patch.
 If the pulmonary valve is small, it may be opened as well.

 Children who undergo treatment for tetralogy of Fallot spend time in the cardiovascular intensive care unit (CVICU) after the repair.
 During the first several hours after surgery, the child will be very drowsy from the anesthesia that was used during the operation, and from medications are given to relax him or her and to help with pain.
 As time goes by, the child becomes more alert.